asreview-simulation/asreview-simulation/README.dev.md

 ## Known problems

-1. Some models generate `results.sql` non-deterministically, making it difficult to test whether they are (still) doing the right thing (`cls-lstm-base`, `cls-lstm-pool`, `cls-nn-2-layer`)
+1. Some models generate `results.sql` non-deterministically, making it difficult to test whether they are (still) doing the right thing (`cls-lstm-base`, `cls-lstm-pool`, `cls-nn-2-layer`, `cls-rf`).
+As a workaround, the tests for these classifiers do not compare the contents of `reviews/<review_id>/results.sql` at the moment.
-2. Embedding file doesn't seem to get used (`fex-embedding-idf`)
+2. Embedding file doesn't seem to get used during `asreview simulate`, so there is nothing to compare to for `asreview simulation start`.
-3. conditional drawing might be needed for lstm based fex and cls, because they preclude using any [cls, fex] model that isn't lstm based

 ### Hyperspace definition discrepancies